Visiting Port Sunlight Museum

 The museum has toilets, including an accessible toilet and baby changing facilities for paying customers only.

-Please note that in order to keep our collections safe, dogs are not permitted inside any of our venues (Port Sunlight Museum, the Edwardian Workers Cottage, the Church Hall or SoapWorks) with the exception of assistance dogs.
+Please note that in order to keep our collections safe, dogs are not permitted inside any of our venues (Port Sunlight Museum, the Edwardian Workers Cottage, the Church Hall) with the exception of assistance dogs.
 Dogs are allowed outside in Port Sunlight and we have plenty of green spaces for them to explore.
 In order to keep Port Sunlight clean and tidy, we ask that owners are responsible for cleaning up after their pets.

 Feedback